-Notes To Myself marks the first series of paintings in which I started exploring with the boundaries of my obsessive perfectionism.
-The idea was to start with a specific color combination in a triangle pattern and gradually change the appearance.
-Each painting evolved out of a dynamic process from the beginning to the end.
-Each added layer gave rise to the intensity of the colours and created new levels of depth.
-By painting layer upon layer and intuitively adjusting the pattern and colours, each artwork resulted in an interaction between perfection and imperfection.
-In Notes To Myself #4 there is a moment in which I added a red color, even though I knew it wasn’t a good decision and eventually needed to change the painting again.
-Those experimental choices and deliberately using different colours as background layers fuelled the interaction between order and chaos.
-These moments of decisions and doubts in the painting process are fundamental to find that moment of in-between.
-Adding those under-layers is similar to the glazing technique from the Renaissance, however I used it to confront myself instead of complementing the colours.
+Notes To Myself marks the first series of paintings in which I started exploring the boundaries of my obsessive perfectionism.
+It started with gradually changing the appearance of a fixed color combination in a triangle pattern.
+By painting layer upon layer and intuitively adjusting the pattern, each added layer gave rise to the intensity of the colours and created new levels of depth.
+In Notes To Myself #4 there is a moment in which I added a red color on purpose, even though I knew that I had to change the whole painting again.
+These moments of decisions and doubts in the painting process are fundamental to create that interaction between my order and chaos.
+Adding those under-layers is similar to the glazing technique from the Renaissance, however I use it to confront myself instead of complementing the colours.